University of Plymouth

 Our film by Florence Browne showcases the fantastic work that the Law Clinic students undertake in the Plymouth Community, as well as the ways in which the work develops their skills and employability.

-Winners of the Student Pro Bono Awards 2019: Access to Justice Foundation Award
+Winners: Access to Justice Foundation Award

 Awards and nominations